wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 Coming back to our function, we then increment the `edi` pointer to point to the next memory location in our string, ready for processing, but continue processing the value in `cl`.

-Next, we compare our value in `cl` to both 48 and 57 and jump to done if the value falls outside of this range.
-This is done as the string values `0-9` fall in this range of ascii values.
-After the comparison to 48, if the result is lower than 48, we jump to done (`jl`), and after the comparison to 57, if the result is greater than 57 ('jg') , we also jump to done.
-As our string is null-terminated (with a value of 0x00 or $0), the usual case would be that we jump to done after all characters have been processed or a non-numeric string character is encountered.
+Next, we compare our value in `cl` to both 48 and 57 and jump to `.done` if the value falls outside of this range.
+This is done as the string values `0-9` fall in this range of ASCII values.
+After the comparison to 48, if the result is lower than 48, we jump to `.done` with `jl`, or jump if lower.
+After the comparison to 57, if the result is greater than 57, 'jg', we also jump to `.done`.
+As our string is null-terminated (with a value of 0x00 or `$0`), the usual case would be that we jump to `.done` after all characters have been processed or a non-numeric string character is encountered.

 After these comparisons, the actual string processing is done as per below: